 Thus, butterflies have become symbols for environmental conservation and embracing an organic lifestyle.
 At the end of this post, you will find resources for how you can help these precious, beautiful beings.

-Butterfly Color Meaning and Symbolism
+Butterfly Color Meanings and Symbolism

 Butterflies come in a stunningly beautiful array of colors and many of us are curious about what those colors might symbolize.
 Generally, I refrain from applying specific meanings to what an animal or an insect might mean in a dream or in a specific color because meanings are so personal and they can vary by whatever experiences you are having in your life at a given time.